The quality and uniqueness of your products play a pivotal role in attracting eyes and encouraging clicks.

 1. Apparel Sublimation

-This is one of the most common uses of sublimation printing, particularly for creating custom clothing such as t-shirts, jerseys, and leggings.
+This is one of the most common uses of sublimation printing, particularly for creating custom clothing such as All Over Print t-shirts, jerseys, and leggings.
 The dye is transferred onto synthetic fabrics like polyester, where it integrates seamlessly with the fabric, allowing for bright and detailed images that don't fade or crack over time.

 2. Ceramic Sublimation